Canon 1D Mark IV vs Nikon D3S

 - Longer lasting: Gets more shots (4200 versus 1500) out of a single battery charge.

-If the count of relative strengths (bullet points above) is taken as a measure, the D3S comes out slightly ahead of the 1D Mark IV (4 : 3 points).
+If the count of relative strengths (bullet points above) is taken as a measure, the D3S emerges as the winner of the match-up (5 : 3 points).
 However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features before making a decision on a new camera.
+A professional wedding photographer will view the differences between cameras in a way that diverges from the perspective of a travel photog, and a person interested in cityscapes has distinct needs from a macro shooter.
+Hence, the decision which camera is best and worth buying is often a very personal one.

 In any case, while the specs-based evaluation of cameras can be instructive in revealing their potential as photographic tools, it remains incomplete and does no justice, for example, to the way the 1D Mark IV or the D3S perform in practice.
 User reviews, such as those found at amazon, can sometimes inform about these issues, but such feedback is often incomplete, inconsistent, and biased.